 3.1 Germination parameters:

-Germination Percentage (%): The control group had the lowest germination percentage (92.00%), while all GA₃ treatments at 80 ppm and above achieved 100% germination by the 8th day after sowing.
+Germination Percentage (%): The control group had the lowest germination percentage (92.00%), while GA₃ treatments at 80 ppm and above achieved 100% germination by the 8th day after sowing.
 GA₃ at 60 ppm (T2) slightly improved germination (98.67%), indicating GA₃ enhances early seed germination.
 The study suggested that GA₃ acts on the embryo, inducing the synthesis of hydrolyzing enzymes like α-amylase and protease, which hydrolyze stored food reserves.
 These hydrolyzed nutrients are then utilized for embryo growth, enhancing germination and seedling vigor (Leite et al., 2003).

-Germination Rate and Mean Germination Rate (MGR) (seeds per day): The highest germination rate (16.44) was observed at 140 ppm (T6), suggesting that increasing GA₃ concentration speeds up germination rate.
-The control had the lowest germination rate (12.26), confirming the positive effect of GA₃.
+Germination Rate and Mean Germination Rate (MGR) (seeds per day): The highest germination rate (16.44) was observed at 140 ppm (T6), suggesting that increasing GA₃ concentration speeds up the germination rate.
+The control had lowest germination rate (12.26), confirming the positive effect of GA₃.
 Whereas the highest MGR was recorded at 140 ppm (T6) (0.3254), followed by 100 ppm (T4) (0.3113).
 The control group had the lowest MGR (0.2517), reinforcing that GA₃ enhances the speed of germination.
-The results are in conformity with germination of mango stones where the control group reported a maximum of days and the stones treated with highest GA3 concentration (200 ppm) required lesser days to initiate and 50% of the time to germinate (Reshma and Simi, 2019).
+The results conform with the germination of mango stones where the control group reported a maximum of days and the stones treated with the highest GA3 concentration (200 ppm) required lesser days to initiate and 50% of the time to germinate (Reshma and Simi, 2019).
 The capacity of the pre-sowing treatment of different GA3 to shorten the germination time and eliminate the growth obstruction in the embryo is the cause of the variation in germination rate (Muralidhara et al., 2015).
 While Chemical stimulation on seedling emergence and the rate of various growth processes, such as cell elongation, cell division, and cell multiplication, may be the cause of the differences in the number of days needed for possible germination (Patel et al., 2016).

 Mean Germination Time (MGT) (days): MGT decreased as GA₃ concentration increased, with the value at 140 ppm (T6) (3.07).
 The control had the lowest MGT (3.98) indicating that without GA₃, seeds take longer to germinate, while higher GA₃ concentrations promote faster germination.
 The increasing germination rate and reduced MGT at higher GA₃ concentrations are consistent with findings in grapes (Vitis vinifera), where GA₃ accelerated germination by promoting enzymatic activity and endosperm weakening (Cheng et al., 2013).